briantimar/mps-gm/notes.md

     - All the implementations are OK, it's just the optimization procedure itself that needs to be improved.

 The former seems more likely.

+Update: just found at least one major flaw in the computation of amplitudes: the difference between basis state index and eigenvalue of the number operator.
+Under standard basis ordering conventions, where the most highly excited states comes first, these are opposites: (n eigenvalue) = 1 - (basis state index).
+My code for computing amplitudes and gradients was not taking this into account.

+That can be fixed simply by preprocessing the measurement outcomes: indices = (1 - outcomes)/2 and feeding indices the MPS training.
+This doesn't affect the quality of training itself.

+During training on rotated-basis sets, I find that the cost function starts increasing after an initial decrease.
+What I ought to do is train on a really simple set, like a two-qubit product state.

+Implementation of unitaries in pauli_exp seems to be OK.